DevWaweru/Pingpong/README.md

 #### By **Richard Waweru**

 ## Description
+Ping Pong is a simple fun app.

+## Specification
 The Ping Pong game in this context, shows if a whole number is a Ping, Pong or Ping Pong based on the following criteria:

     1. Numbers divisible by 3 become 'Ping'